mfornace/lilwil/README.md

 - CPython 3.3+ (2.7 may work but it hasn't been tested lately).
 Only the include directory is needed (there is no build-time linking).

 ### Python
+At configure time, CMake will generate an executable Python script `test.py` (replace `test` with the output name you specify for `lilwil_module`).
+This file can also be imported as a module from your own script.
+It's only a few lines which call `lilwil.cli`, but it gives some pointers on customizing the Python runner and includes the `lilwil` Python module path.

-Run `pip install .` or `python setup.py install` in the directory where setup.py is.
+If you want to, you can ignore the output script completely and write your own.
+The `lilwil` python package is pure Python, so you can also import it without installing if it's been correctly put in your `sys.path`.
+Otherwise you can run `pip install .` or `python setup.py install` in the directory where `setup.py` is.
 (To do: put on PyPI.)

-The module `lilwil.cli` is included for command line usage.
-It can be run directly as a script `python -m lilwil.cli ...` or imported from your own script.
-The `lilwil` python package is pure Python, so you can also import it without installing if it's in your `$PYTHONPATH`.

-Optional Python dependencies:
+The only Python dependencies are optional:
-- `termcolor` (highly recommended) for colored output in the Terminal
+- `termcolor` for colored output in the Terminal
 - `teamcity-messages` for TeamCity result output
 - `IPython` for colored tracebacks on unexpected Python errors (you probably have this already).